motya-proxy/motya/user-manual/src/config/kdl.md

 [Adaptive Replacement Cache]: https://docs.rs/concread/latest/concread/arcache/index.html

-There is a trade off here: The larger `max-buckets` is, the longer that River can "remember" a bucket for a given factor, such as specific IP addresses.
+There is a trade off here: The larger `max-buckets` is, the longer that Motya can "remember" a bucket for a given factor, such as specific IP addresses.
 However, it also requires more resident memory to retain this information.